cisagov/pca-gophish-composition/README.md

 A sample [docker composition](docker-compose.yml) is included in this repository.

-To start the composition use the command: `docker-compose up`
+To start the composition use the command: `docker compose up`

 It's normal for the `gophish-tools` container to exit shortly after startup;
 it is included in this composition as a convenience for phishing operators.